This article aims to provide crucial details on this subject based on my 35 years of experience as a developer of business phone systems.

 How can I have my privacy while talking on a cordless phone without another phone listening?

-Years ago, when cordless telephones used analog radio signals between the base and the handsets, they could be picked up by another device.
-However, today’s technology uses DECT (Digital Enhanced Cordless Telecommunications).
+Privacy risks were a concern years ago when cordless telephones used analog radio signals between the base and the handsets, since another device could pick them up.
+However, today’s technology uses DECT (Digital Enhanced Cordless Telecommunications), which is safer for the reasons I'll explain.

 There are various DECT versions for different countries that use alternate frequencies so that they don’t interfere with other existing wireless equipment (such as cellular, Bluetooth, Wi-Fi, baby monitors, etc.) in the respective countries.